Gene Wilder (1971 film) Johnny Depp (2005 film) Douglas Hodge (2013 musical's Original London Cast Recording)

 Bilingual Bonus: There's a bicultural version in the 1971 film.
 When Mr. Beauregarde asks Mr. Salt what business he's in, he replies "Nuts."
 To a Brit this may seem like a very straightforward answer, but in the US it's the equivalent of "Get stuffed."

-Comically Missing the Point: 1971 film Mr. Salt just laughs when Veruca falls down the garbage chute and Wonka says it leads to the furnace, but jumps in to rescue her when Wonka speculates that she could just be stuck inside the chute.
+Comically Missing the Point: The 1971 film's Mr. Salt just laughs when Veruca falls down the garbage chute and Wonka says it leads to the furnace, but jumps in to rescue her when Wonka speculates that she could just be stuck inside the chute.

 Stepford Smiler: Mrs. Teavee in the 2013 stage musical.
 She tries to keep a house that could have come out of a 1960s sitcom, probably as a way of dealing with/denying her Enfant Terrible son.
-In fact, she's on even more medication than Mike is, "And at six I pour a shot of 'Mommy Water'".
+In fact, she's on even more medication than Mike is.

-Singing Is a Free Action: Everything stops for the Oompa-Loompas to sing the moral, even when Veruca falls down a chute that leads to the incinerator.
+Singing Is a Free Action: Everything stops for the Oompa-Loompas to sing the moral, even when Veruca falls down a chute that leads to an incinerator.

 It's only lit every OTHER day.
 They've got time.
 (And if she's cooked... well, nothing to be done and they STILL have time!)